User

 Passive Real Estate Investing With A Delaware Statutory Trust

 Real estate investors today have options that have not always been available.
-For example, in 2002, Delaware passed the Delaware Statutory Trust Act, which was groundbreaking.
+For example, in 2002, Delaware passed the Delaware Statutory Trust Act, a groundbreaking law.

-Revenue Ruling 2004-86 soon followed and allowed for DSTs to qualify as “Replacement Property” for the tried and true 1031 Exchange (part of our tax code since the 1920s).
+Revenue Ruling 2004-86 soon followed and allowed DSTs to qualify as “Replacement Property” for the tried-and-true 1031 Exchange (part of our tax code since the 1920s).

 One of the primary strategies for creating wealth in real estate has always been to buy properties, build equity, and then sell and move on to larger properties, in many cases using leverage to expand the size and scope of one’s real estate holdings.

-1031 Tax-Deferred Exchanges have been investors’ saving grace and have allowed all capital gains to be deferred as investors move on to bigger properties.
-Thus, real estate is one of the greatest wealth creation tools known to humanity.
-It is estimated that over 70% of all millionaires in the United States credit real estate as their number one wealth creation source.
+1031 Tax-Deferred Exchanges have been investors’ saving grace, allowing them to defer all capital gains as they move into bigger properties.
+Thus, real estate is one of the greatest wealth-creation tools known to humanity.
+It is estimated that over 70% of all millionaires in the United States credit real estate as their primary source of wealth creation.

-DSTs can mean simply that real estate investing now has new tax advantages that could be a massive win for someone ready to sell but still wants to save/defer capital gains.
+DSTs can simply mean that real estate investing now offers new tax advantages, making it an attractive option for someone ready to sell but still wants to save/defer capital gains.

-Here’s where an investor no longer wanted to deal with the headaches and hassles that often come along with income-producing real estate but can’t stand the thought of writing that big check to the IRS for capital gains … the proverbial “rock and a hard spot.”
+Here’s where an investor no longer wants to deal with the headaches and hassles that often come along with income-producing real estate, but can’t stand the thought of writing that big check to the IRS for capital gains … the proverbial “rock and a hard spot.”

-Today investors can now sell their property and defer all of their capital gains using a 1031 exchange AND use a passively owned DST for their replacement property.
-In doing so, all capital gains can be deferred, assuming the investor works with a Qualified Intermediary and follows all of the IRS rules and guidelines.
+Today, investors can sell their property, defer all capital gains through a 1031 exchange, AND use a passively owned DST as their replacement property.
+In doing so, all capital gains can be deferred, provided the investor works with a Qualified Intermediary and follows all IRS rules and guidelines.

 More on that later.

-Instead of going out and finding another apartment complex or hotel to manage, an investor can now select from fractionalized institutional-grade real estate offerings and effectively “outsource” all of the management, reporting, maintenance, midnight phone calls, hassles, and headaches that landlords often lament.
-DSTs are for when an investor is ready to pass the control along to someone else but still wants the tax-favored income that comes along with owning income-producing real estate.
+Instead of finding another apartment complex or hotel to manage, an investor can now select from fractionalized institutional-grade real estate offerings and effectively “outsource” all of the management, reporting, maintenance, midnight phone calls, hassles, and headaches that landlords often lament.
+DSTs are for when an investor is ready to transfer control to another party but still wants the tax-favored income that comes with owning income-producing real estate.

 DSTs are pass-through entities, and fractional owners can participate in depreciation and amortization.
-This often means that investors can shelter much of their monthly DST income from taxation, in the same way they would be were they an owner/manager.
+This often means that investors can shelter much of their monthly DST income from taxation, just as they would if they were an owner/manager.

 Many DST properties are capitalized with $100,000,000 or more.
 The offerings are syndicated and institutional.
 Properties are often medical buildings, Class A multi-family apartment buildings, hotels, senior living facilities, student housing, storage portfolios, retail, and industrial warehouse buildings.